cmgriffing/neovim-docs-web/apps/docs/src/pages/en/misc/eval.md

 Here neither of "then" or "else" is displayed.

 ### <a id="catch-order" class="section-title" href="#catch-order">Note:</a>
-Exceptions can be caught by a try conditional with one or more [:catch](#:catch) commands, see [try-conditionals](#try-conditionals).
+Exceptions can be caught by a try conditional with one or more |:catch|
+commands, see [[try-conditionals](/undefined#try-conditionals)](/undefined).
 The values to be caught by each ":catch" command can be specified as a pattern argument.
 The subsequent catch clause gets executed when a matching exception is caught.
 Example: